KhadizaK/Exploding-KIttens/README.md

 1. Ensure both client and server are running for full-stack functionality.
 2. Before commiting code use `yarn lint` and `yarn format` in each folder (client or server) to check for code style issues.
 (Currently, lint and format does not work for client).
+3. Please checkout this video it explains how socket.io works with frontend and backend: [https://www.youtube.com/watch?v=djMy4QsPWiI&t=664s)

 ## Linting & Formatting